-The participants can define what is background, i.e. what is considered to be "needed" in respect of the obligation to grant access rights.
+The participants can define what is background in a written agreement (e.g. the consortium agreement).
+In other words, they can define what is considered to be "needed" in respect of the obligation to grant access rights.
 This means that they have a total flexibility to decide, for instance: